NRLParticipation/NRL-Cookbook/docs/events/invitations.md

 ---

-## High complexity: Audience-Segmented Invitation Studio
+## High complexity: Audience-segmented invitation studio

 Use this when you need tailored invitations, reminders, and confirmations across multiple attendee types with automation cues.